Centralized Scheduling and Curriculum

 • Articulation agreements with program specific pathways are reviewed every year to update program/course modifications of sending institution.

-• New program specific pathways are established by the faculty of the sending institution and the receiving institution pathway coordinator, then by the Director of Curriculum, Assessment, and Scheduling, in conjunction with the Director of Transfer Services and the Director of Guided Pathways.
+• New program specific pathways are established by the faculty of the sending institution and the receiving institution pathway coordinator, then by the Executive Director of Centralized Scheduling, Assessment, Curriculum, & Special Projects, in conjunction with the Director of Transfer Services and the Director of Guided Pathways.

-• If at any point in the process the Director of Curriculum, Assessment, and Scheduling, in conjunction with the Director of Transfer Services and the Director of Guided Pathways questions one or all parts of an articulation agreement or specific pathways appropriate personnel are consulted before making a determination.
+• If at any point in the process the Executive Director of Centralized Scheduling, Assessment, Curriculum, & Special Projects, in conjunction with the Director of Transfer Services and the Director of Guided Pathways questions one or all parts of an articulation agreement or specific pathways appropriate personnel are consulted before making a determination.

-• Articulation agreements will be mailed to all parties involved by the Curriculum, Assessment, and Scheduling Office.
+• Articulation agreements will be mailed to all parties involved by the Centralized Scheduling, Assessment, Curriculum, & Special Projects Department.

-• The Curriculum, Assessment, and Scheduling Office will review active agreements every year to ensure they are being maintained and supported.
+• The Centralized Scheduling, Assessment, Curriculum, & Special Projects Department will review active agreements every year to ensure they are being maintained and supported.

-• In support of the agreements the Curriculum, Assessment, and Scheduling Office will notify the degree granting institutions of course and program modifications, deletions, and additions as they are approved.
+• In support of the agreements the Centralized Scheduling, Assessment, Curriculum, & Special Projects Department will notify the degree granting institutions of course and program modifications, deletions, and additions as they are approved.

-• The Curriculum, Assessment, and Scheduling Office will discuss the level of support that is being demonstrated by degree granting institutions as well as the number of students transferring to and/or graduating from these institutions with the Director of Transfer Services and the Director of Guided Pathways to determine if the agreement should continue and how best to support the individual agreements.
+• The Executive Director of Centralized Scheduling, Assessment, Curriculum, & Special Projects will discuss the level of support that is being demonstrated by degree granting institutions as well as the number of students transferring to and/or graduating from these institutions with the Director of Transfer Services and the Director of Guided Pathways to determine if the agreement should continue and how best to support the individual agreements.

 • Agreements found to be lacking support from one or both institutions will be removed from the active agreement list.

-• Articulation agreements will be housed in the Curriculum, Assessment, and Scheduling Office.
+• Articulation agreements will be housed in the Centralized Scheduling, Assessment, Curriculum, & Special Projects Department.

 Promotion